 - Chamber Music Program, including ensembles of strings, winds, brass and percussion

-- Concerto competition in November, the winners to perform with the Youth Orchestra in spring concert
+- Concerto competition in early December, the winners to perform with the Youth Orchestra in spring concert

 Rehearsals are on Sunday afternoons from 2 to 6pm at Oakland School for the Arts.